Ignoring customers’ opinions can lead to more successful products Monday, 5 September 2016

 Functional or hedonic

 Van den Ende and his co-authors Marina Candi and Gerda Gemser were intrigued by these contradictions and suspected that the value of the customer’s input could depend on the type of innovation under development.
-The researchers distinguish between utilitarian innovations that create new functions or technology in a product, and hedonic innovations designed to convey radical new sensorial or emotional experiences or new identity expressions in a product or service.
+The researchers distinguish between utilitarian innovations and hedonic innovations:

 To test this idea, the researchers studied 132 recent innovation projects in Dutch firms by interviewing each business manager and leading project manager.
 Was their innovation more utilitarian or hedonic in nature?
 How had customers been involved in the development, and had the product become a market success?
 Success was defined by customers’ level of acceptance of the product, the revenues it had generated and its profitability.